mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

 - **Professional Code Review and Change Management**:
   All file/module changes are reviewed for modularity, clarity, and adherence to this manifesto.

+- **Import/Export Consistency**:
+  **Whenever a file imports a function, class, or variable from another, it must actually be exported from that source file.
+  If not, update the source file to export it, or update the importing file to use the correct source.
+  This must be checked and enforced for all code requests and file deliveries.**

 ---

 ## 3. File and Module Structure